GRA Certification

 -

-Hardness: 9.25 on the Mohs scale (slightly less than diamonds but still very hard)
+Hardness: 9.25 on the Mohs scale (slightly less than natural diamonds but still very hard)

 -

-Refractive Index: 2.65-2.69 (higher than diamonds), contributing to its exceptional brilliance and fire
+Refractive Index: 2.65-2.69 (higher than natural diamonds), contributing to its exceptional brilliance and fire

 -

-Dispersion: Moissanite have a greater dispersion than diamonds, which gives them more "rainbow" flashes under light
+Dispersion: Moissanite diamonds have a greater dispersion than natural diamonds, which gives them more "rainbow" flashes under light

 Natural Diamonds: